Super Mario Bros Party Ideas and Freebies

-For use in making cool things for your party, here's an absolutely fabulous array of LARGE jpeg files!
-These are the best I've ever seen available on the net, and believe me, I've seen a lot!)
+For use in making cool things for your party, here's an absolutely fabulous array of LARGE jpeg files (for personal use only).

 These could really do the trick for adding extra color and pizazz to your party.
 They're free for you to use at home (but not for any commercial purpose)

 Either right-click on the images below to save them to your files, or you can download them and other JPEGs from One Hip Mom Blog.